OlympusDAO/olympus-frontend/README.md

 ```

-When new texts are created or existing texts are modified in the application please leave a message in the OlympusDao app-translation channel for the translators to translate them.
+When new texts are created or existing texts are modified in the application please leave a message in the TelestoDao app-translation channel for the translators to translate them.

 ## 🚀 Deployment
 Auto deployed on [Fleek.co](http://fleek.co/) fronted by [Cloudflare](https://www.cloudflare.com/).
 Since it is hosted via IPFS there is no running "server" component and we don't have server sided business logic.
 Users are served an `index.html` and javascript to run our applications.